 The titular Rocannon has to make his way across the world to find the other high-level aliens who have caused him to be stranded, avenge himself, warn his people about their aggression, and maybe try to get rescued.

-It’s not bad, but it’s maybe most notable for being, I believe, the place where Le Guin first used the term Ansible for s faster-than-light communicaiton device.
+It’s not bad, but it’s maybe most notable for being, I believe, the place where Le Guin first used the term Ansible for s faster-than-light communication device.
 She went on to use it in many other novels, and other SF authors adopted it.

 And now it’s also the name for something in IT automation.
 Infrastructure as code.
 Of which concept, though not Ansible, more later, probably.